hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

 As stated in before posts, we are going to build a Blog system.

 To demonstrate REST API, we use a simple `Post` entity to persist blog entries, and expose the CRUD operations via REST APIs to client applications.
-In the real world, the client applications can be a website, a desktop application, or a mobile application.
+As a REST API consumer, the client applications could be a website, a desktop application, or a mobile application.

 Following the REST API convention and HTTP protocol specification, the post APIs can be designed as the following table.